 In case Hoca Rasit needed more persuasion, General Fevzi, who had strong Islamic stands, was referred to him.

 He strategically shared how implementing reforms would make the nation better than before.

 Ataturk convinced people that culture and civilisation were synonymous.

-He was able to counter Ziya Gokalp who was a Turkish ideologist on nationalism.
+He was able to counter Ziya Gokalp, who was a Turkish ideologist on nationalism.

 Ataturk believed that acquiring knowledge was the main recipe for survival.

-6. Transformational Leader
+6. Transformational leadership

 Ataturk believed in change.

 He also worked tirelessly in all assignments entrusted to him.

-Winston Churchill also referred to him as “a man of Destiny.”
+Winston Churchill also referred to him as “a Man of Destiny.”

 This breakthrough required him to face many oppositions plus change many rules & regulations that were stringent in legal, economic, political, social and cultural fields.

-Ataturk faced many critics in his time, and because of this, he adopted an executive form of leadership.
+Ataturk faced many critics in his time, and because of this, he adopted an executive form of military leadership.

 The chances are that he could not be successful if he were slow at decision-making.

-10. Loyal Associate
+10. Loyal patriot

 Ataturk trusted and cherished his associates.

-His close friends respected and were outright loyal to him in every significant step of his life.
+His close friends respected and were loyal to him in every significant step of his life.